 However, you have to acknowledge that the optimum virtual assistant hourly rate is not a hit-and-run answer.
 Sometimes, you have to beyond the industry benchmarks and use your judgment skills.
 That being said, it is time to give you a general idea as to what hourly rates you should pay based on the available service.

 Administrative tasks encompass routine tasks.
 This category of work can be best compared to that of a secretary.
-For instance, maintaining daily schedules, handling contact list, replying to phone calls and emails, and other clerical tasks.
+For instance, maintaining daily schedules, handling contact lists, replying to phone calls and emails, and other clerical tasks.

 The ideal virtual assistant hourly rate can be around $10 to $20 or more for such tasks described.
 It is to be mentioned that such qualities are constructed based on the pay scale in the US.